metabrainz/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     avoid repeating the same things and consider what you might have missed.
 -->

-:beginner: If you tested on specific pages, mention them here (such as “Tested on `/release/mbid` using a sample/full database”).
+:beginner: If you tested anything on specific pages, mention them here, such as:
+Tested something on `/release/mbid` using a sample/full database

 # Checklist for author